crabzilla/crabzilla/README.md

 ## Modules

 * crabzilla-core            → Command, DomainEvent, Snapshot, etc Your domain will depend on this.
-* crabzilla-example1        → An example using Crabzilla.
 * crabzilla-vertx-core      → Verticles, Repositories, etc. Your services will depend on this.
 * crabzilla-vertx-web       → CommandRestVerticle.
 Depends on vertx-web module.
+* crabzilla-example1        → An example using Crabzilla.
+  * core                    → Commands, Events and other value objects for your domain.
+  * handler                 → Functions like command handler, state transitions and validations.
+And Aggregates.
+  * projector               → Event projectors (read model builders)
+  * services                → Services (runtime apps) demos using core, handler and projector modules from above.
+    * ha                    → High availability example using Hazelcast (~25mb)
+    * monolith              → Monolith example (~17mb)

 ## Links